 The human body is equipped with immunological defense mechanisms to respond aggressively to infection or injury.
 One of these mechanisms, called complement, is a system of functionally linked proteins that interact with one another in a highly regulated manner.
 The complement system functions as a "cascade."
-Once an activator of the system converts an inactive enzyme to an active enzyme, the activated enzyme activates more proteins at the next stage, which in turn activate other proteins.
+Once an activator of the system converts an inactive enzyme to an active enzyme, the activated enzyme activates more proteins at the next stage, which in turn activates other proteins.
 This mechanism, if inappropriately activated, can cause acute medical reactions, including inflammatory reactions that accompany hemodialysis, myocardial infarction, bypass surgery and post heart attack reperfusion injury.
 There are two pathways of complement activation, the classical pathway and the alternative pathway.
 The classical pathway is usually initiated by antigen-antibody complexes, while the alternative pathway is activated by bacterial, viral and parasite cell surfaces.

 Due to the biochemical mechanism of the complement cascade, BioCryst believes complement inhibitors may have therapeutic applications in several acute and chronic immunological disorders.
-BioCryst is focusing its research efforts on designing protein and enzyme inhibitors to limit the rapid and aggressive damage caused by the complement cascade.
-The Company is initially focusing on designing inhibitors for factor D and factor B, enzymes playing a role in the alternative pathway, and the enzyme C1s, which plays a role in the classical pathway.
-Working with UAB scientists and funded in part by SBIR grants from the NIH, BioCryst has characterized the three-dimensional structure of factor D and has developed various assay systems for screening complement inhibitors.
+BioCryst is focusing its research efforts on designing enzyme inhibitors to limit the rapid and aggressive damage caused by the complement cascade.
+The Company is initially focusing on designing inhibitors for Factor D and Factor B, enzymes playing a role in the alternative pathway, and the enzyme C1s, which plays a role in the classical pathway.
+Working with UAB scientists and funded in part by SBIR grants from the NIH, BioCryst has characterized the three-dimensional structure of Factor D and has developed various assay systems for screening complement inhibitors.
 The Company is performing preclinical studies with certain inhibitors it has designed and synthesized.
+A serine protease inhibitor, BCX-1470, has been selected by the Company for evaluation in patients receiving heparin during cardiopulmonary bypass surgery.
+Preclinical results have shown that BCX-1470 and related compounds can block key blood enzymes, known as serine proteases, responsible for excessive bleeding and inflammatory damage related to cardiopulmonary bypass surgery.
+The Company filed an Investigational New Drug ("IND") in January 1998 with respect to the use of an intravenous formulation of BCX-1470 in connection with cardiopulmonary bypass surgery and started a Phase I clinical trial in February 1998.
 The Company continues to design additional inhibitors.
 The Company has a collaboration agreement to use combinatorial chemistry to help identify certain inhibitors.
-See "Research and Development--3-Dimensional Pharmaceuticals."
+See "Research and Development - 3-Dimensional Pharmaceuticals.